Rodinamohamed22/GenAI-Customer-Delinquency-Risk-Modeling/README.md

 The goal was to design a no-code predictive modeling framework using **Generative AI** to evaluate customer delinquency risk.

 ## 🔑 Key Features
-- Automated feature selection and model logic
-- Performance measured through key classification metrics (accuracy, precision, recall, F1)
-- Ethical AI and compliance considerations
+- Collected and explored important variables automatically
-- Proposed AI-driven collections strategy
+- Suggested an AI-based and fair strategy for collections
+- Checked how well the model works using main classification metrics

 ## 📂 Repository Contents
 - `notebooks/` → Jupyter Notebook(s) for model logic and evaluation